digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 -  Retroactive interface instances are not compatible with SCU upgrades.

--  Daml Script does not support SCU, Daml Script Beta must be used.
+-  Daml Script does not support SCU, you must use Daml Script Beta.

--  The ``upgrades:`` field in the ``daml.yaml`` is not yet integrated into Multi-Package, and therefore will not be automatically built as a dependency (or when running ``daml build --all``, unless explicitly listed in ``multi-package.yaml``)
+-  The ``upgrades:`` field in the ``daml.yaml`` is not yet integrated into Multi-Package, and therefore is not automatically built as a dependency (or when running ``daml build --all``, unless explicitly listed in ``multi-package.yaml``)